A compilation of student in doing tacks in the EMS classroom.

 Radiologic Technology

-The Paramedic Program limits enrollment to students who meet the eligibility requirements and are selected for admission through a point system.
+The paramedic program limits enrollment to students who meet the eligibility requirements and are selected for admission through a point system.
 These eligibility requirements include a current EMT license.
 This license can be obtained by enrolling in the EMS.101 course.
-Upon successful completion of the course, students are eligible to take the Illinois licensure exam for EMT-B. To begin the application process, students must meet with a Carl Sandburg College academic advisor to complete the application checklist.
+Upon successful completion of the course, you are eligible to take the Illinois licensure exam for EMT-B. To begin the application process, meet with a Carl Sandburg College academic advisor to complete the application checklist.

-Applicants are notified of the application status approximately two weeks after the application deadline.
-Applicants accepted into the Paramedic program must attend the required program orientation session.
+You'll be notified of your application status approximately two weeks after the application deadline.
+If you're accepted into the paramedic program, you must attend the required program orientation session.

-Accepted students will be required to possess Healthcare Provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check, and drug screen.
-The student is responsible for all fees incurred in addition to tuition.
-Please refer to the EMS-Paramedic Program Cost Sheet.
+Accepted students will be required to possess Healthcare Provider CPR certification throughout the program, show proof of immunizations and required titers, TB test, physical examination, criminal background check and drug screen.
+You are responsible for all fees incurred in addition to tuition.
+Please refer to the EMS — Paramedic Program Cost Sheet.

 Although the COVID-19 vaccination is not an admission requirement, most clinical sites require vaccination against COVID-19.

-Findings on the criminal background check and drug screen may void conditional admission and prevent entrance to the program.
+Findings on your criminal background check and drug screen may void conditional admission and prevent entrance to the program.
 Findings on the physical examination and drug screen may prevent placement at the clinical sites.
-If a student is unable to participate in and/or complete clinical/practicum/internship courses required for the program due to a positive drug test which includes marijuana, they are not eligible for a refund of any tuition, fees, or other expenses incurred while preparing for admission into the program and while enrolled in the program.
+If you're unable to participate in and/or complete the clinical/practicum/internship courses required for the program due to a positive drug test, which includes marijuana, you are not eligible for a refund of any tuition, fees or other expenses incurred while preparing for admission into the program and while enrolled in the program.

 For additional information contact: